How to Run an Email Spam Test with GlockApps

 How to Create an Inbox Spam Test in 7 Steps

 Go to Inbox Insight at the left side.

 Click Start Spam Test -> Start Manual Test.

 MailChimp Users: Connect your GlockApps account directly to MailChimp by following these steps.

-We recommend selecting all the available providers and spam filters so that you get a thorough insight into your email deliverability.
+We recommend using all the available providers and spam filters so that you get a thorough insight into your email deliverability.

 The ID string is unique for every spam test.
-It helps our system link your spam test results back to your unique GlockApps report.
+It helps our system link your email placement results with your test.

-If your ESP allows you to create a new list or sending group, you can download the Seed List to create a new sending group.
-Thus, you will be able to use this list for multiple tests.
+If your email service provider allows you to create a new mailing list or group, you can import the seed list in that group and use the same list for multiple tests.

 Be sure to choose a separator for the email addresses on the seed list based on the format supported by your email service provider (semicolon works in most cases).